kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/administer_cluster_quotas.md

 {{< feature-state state="alpha" for_version="v0.9" >}}
 {{% alert title="Note" color="primary" %}}

-`transformations` is a Alpha feature that is not enabled by default.
+`transformations` is an Alpha feature that is not enabled by default.

 You can enable it by setting the `ConfigurableResourceTransformations` feature gate.
 Check the [Installation](/docs/installation/#change-the-feature-gates-configuration) guide for details on feature gate configuration.
 {{% /alert %}}